Formula One Group research snapshot

 FWONK AI Stock Analysis

 FWONK AI stock analysis currently reads Formula One Group as an asset-light global motorsports rights owner with Formula 1 media, sponsorship, race-promotion, hospitality, licensing, and MotoGP growth options.
 Its scarcity, contractual revenue, expanding fan base, and premium experiences support business quality, while the price embeds a demanding growth path and the group carries substantial debt.
-At the July 11, 2026 data cutoff, the latest independently verified close was $96.49 on July 8.
-That price multiplied by 250.01 million shares equals market capitalization of about $24.12 billion.
+At the August 2, 2026 data cutoff, the latest independently verified close was $98.13 on July 31.
+That price multiplied by 250.01 million shares equals a market capitalization of about $24.53 billion.
 The FWONK AI stock forecast is scenario-based, not a precise price prediction, and this page is informational research rather than investment advice.
+The Q2 2026 earnings release is scheduled for August 6, 2026, before market open.

 Current price